razorcd/numbers-game/README.md

 finalStage.getGameRoundResult().isWinner() #=> true
 ```

 The game architecture is very flexible.
-For example to convert this to a tic-tac-toe game all is needed is to replace the `game logic`, `win logic` and `AI` that are independent classes.
+For example to convert this to a tic-tac-toe game all is needed is to replace the `game logic`, `win logic` and `AI`, these are independent classes.

 ## Setup